dmadisetti/Bibeks-Dissertation-Template/README.md

 #### Typesetting ([`sty/typesetting.sty`](sty/typesetting.sty))

-Most of the necessary variables to customize the format and the style of the document are included at the beginning of the `main.tex` file in the `LIST OF VARIABLES FOR FORMATTING` section.
+Most of the necessary variables to customize the format and the style of the document are included at the beginning of the `main.tex` file in the `USER-DEFINED VARIABLES` section.
 You can customize different spacing and font style options using these variables.
 For most cases, tweaking these variables to your needs and preferences will be enough to get the desired formatting.
 However, some of these variables have values that may appear arbitrary to the user.
 Those are found by *trial and error* to have a consistent formatting (described above) overriding default formatting offered by the LaTeX report class and added packages.

 ##### Fonts